Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-This essay aims to reconstruct the meaning and scope that
+This essay aims to

-dwelling on the need to ensure its protection in the perspective of the
+assumes in the comparison between systems, dwelling on the need to ensure its

-possible approval of the reform of the current government structure as well as
+protection in the perspective of the possible approval of the reform of the

-outlined by the bill A.S.
-935, currently being examined by Parliament.
+currently being examined by Parliament.

 CARLO CIARDO